 The majority of courses that were available prior to the COVID-19 pandemic will also be available online.
 The exceptions are those that are primarily studio based that cannot be effectively replicated in an online environment.
 We have also created new courses that maximize the benefits of digital and distributed technologies.

-Supplies can be purchased and picked up, by appointment, at the NSCAD supply store.
-We are currently examining mailing options for students who cannot travel to the NSCAD supply store and would like to order supplies online.
+Supplies can be purchased at the NSCAD supply store.
+Mailing options may be available for students who cannot travel to the supply store and would like to order supplies online.